 Caphy danced forward, tail whipping, body wagging, and tongue lolling on a wide doggy grin.

 “She gets a little excited sometimes, though,” I finished.

 Asher rubbed a hand over Caphy’s wide head and she melted beneath his touch.

 Hal wrapped an arm around my waist, providing a united front while addressing his brother.
 “While you’re here, you’ll treat Joey and the animals with care and respect.
 Do you understand?”

-Asher opened the front door and I released Caphy’s leash so she could follow him inside.
+Asher opened the front door.
+I released Caphy’s leash so she could follow him inside.

 I looked up at Hal, my brows peaking.

 He sighed.
 “Sorry, honey.
 I’ll call my dad and find out what’s going on.”

 I nodded, laying my head on his shoulder.
 “It’s okay.
 I’m sure they have a good reason for leaving him with…um…you.”